ImVexed/mockgen/readme.md

 ## Background
 After experimenting with other tools in the space, I frequently ran into issues with generating more than 1M rows of test data, so I made my own.

-Currently, the tool generates postgres flavored SQL, but maybe in the future that can be expanded to multiple flavores or even formats.
+Currently, the tool generates postgres flavored SQL, but maybe in the future that can be expanded to multiple flavors or even formats.

 ## Installation